-If you have Visual Studio 2005* or Visual Studio .NET 2003* installed along with the Intel® C++ Compiler for Windows* 10.x, 11.x or Intel® Parallel Composer and the corresponding integration into Microsoft* Visual Studio*, you will see the Intel® C++ Compiler or Intel® Parallel Composer toolbar within the Visual Studio IDE and the "Intel® C++ Compiler Help" or "Intel® Parallel Studio" menu item under the "Help" menu.
+If you have Microsoft Visual Studio 2005* or Microsoft Visual Studio .NET 2003* installed along with the Intel® C++ Compiler for Windows* 10.x, 11.x or Intel® Parallel Composer and the corresponding integration into Microsoft* Visual Studio*, you will see the Intel® C++ Compiler or Intel® Parallel Composer toolbar within the Visual Studio IDE and the "Intel® C++ Compiler Help" or "Intel® Parallel Studio" menu item under the "Help" menu.

 If you do not see these toolbars or menu items, it means the IDE integration module is not installed successfully.